Career Development Program

 Dr. William Benedict, Professor of Genitourinary Medical Oncology

-Dr. David J. McConkey, Professor of Cancer Biology
+Dr. David J. McConkey, Professor of Urology-Research

 In the United States today, there is a national paucity of training programs for doctors wishing to specialize in treating bladder cancer.
 There is an even greater shortage of investigators with experience translating basic research findings into new therapies for bladder cancer.
 The SPORE Career Development Program will address this critical need by training outstanding physicians and scientists to design research programs that will generate clinically testable hypotheses.
 Training will emphasize the development of research questions which, when answered, will increase understanding of bladder cancer biology, treatment, prevention and care.